wooandrew/mServArch/README.md

-# mServArch
+# mServArcxh
 Main repository for documentation, architecture, etc.

-## About mServArch
+## About mServArcxh
-Project mServArch is an all-encompassing, plugabble personal utility/tools repository. mServArch uses a microservice architecture with clear, strict service isolation.
+Project mServArcxh is an all-encompassing, plugabble personal utility/tools repository. mServArcxh uses a microservice architecture with clear, strict service isolation.
 That is, all microservices, though interconnectable, can only communicate via predefined service communication routes and layers.

-## mServArch Architecture
+## mServArcxh Architecture

-Project mServArch is composed of the following layers:
+Project mServArcxh is composed of the following layers:

 - **Frontend**
   - A Next.js + TypeScript application.